 The 2 options apply if you’re staying in South Bali or Ubud.

 Seminyak, Kuta, Sanur, Ubud or even further down on the Bukit Peninsula, can all be combined with both these plans.
-The only downside is that depending on where you intend leaving, one option will be lengthier than the other.
+The only downside is that depending on where you intend to leave, one option will be lengthier than the other.

 Day Trip to the North of Bali